Jeff Koons

 Born in 1955 in York, Pennsylvania, Jeff Koons has established himself as one of the most influential artists of our time and the most expensive living artist in the world.
 He studied at the Maryland Institute College of Art in Baltimore and the School of the Art Institute of Chicago, graduating in 1976 before embarking on a surprising career as a broker on Wall Street.
 This dual role as financier and artist forged his unique approach: transforming art into a cultural and economic investment for the 21st century.
 Since his first solo exhibition in 1980, Koons has continually pushed the boundaries of artistic production, transforming everyday objects and popular images into monumental works that engage the viewer in a dialogue with our era and our historical heritage.
 For four decades, he has tirelessly explored the themes of self-acceptance and transcendence.

-Deeply influenced by advertising iconography and American pop art of the 1980s, Koons reinvents Marcel Duchamp's "ready-made" principle by elevating vacuum cleaners, basketballs, and consumer objects to the status of works of art.
-An avowed lover of kitsch, he exploits this vein with incomparable virtuosity, appealing to collectors and institutions around the world.
-His iconic creations, Rabbit, Michael Jackson and Bubbles, Puppy, Balloon Dog, embody his genius: mirror-polished stainless steel surfaces that reflect and affirm viewers and their environment.
-His complex paintings, saturated with bright colors, engage in a dialogue with art history, biology, and acceptance.
-His monumental floral sculptures, such as Puppy and Split-Rocker, have conquered the international public space, transforming squares and gardens into spectacular aesthetic playgrounds.
+Deeply influenced by 1980s American advertising imagery and Pop Art, Jeff Koons reinvents Marcel Duchamp’s “ready-made” concept by elevating vacuum cleaners, basketballs, and consumer objects to the status of works of art.
+An unabashed lover of kitsch, he exploits this vein with incomparable virtuosity, captivating collectors and institutions worldwide.
+His iconic creations— Rabbit, Michael Jackson and Bubbles, Puppy, Balloon Dog—embody his genius: mirror-polished stainless steel surfaces that reflect and affirm viewers and their surroundings.
+His complex paintings, saturated with vivid colors, engage with art history, the organic, and acceptance.
+His monumental floral sculptures, such as Puppy and Split-Rocker, have conquered the international public sphere, transforming squares and gardens into spectacular aesthetic playgrounds.

-Recognized by major institutions such as MoMA, Whitney Museum, Guggenheim, Tate, and Centre Pompidou, Koons has benefited from major exhibitions, including a retrospective at the Whitney (2014) that traveled to the Centre Pompidou and the Guggenheim Bilbao.
-His distinctions are commensurate with his cultural impact: promoted to Officer of the National Order of the Legion of Honor by President Jacques Chirac, honored by the U.S. State Department, and first artist-in-residence at Columbia University's Zuckerman Institute.
-In 2019, his sculpture Rabbit set a historic record when it sold for $91 million at Christie's New York, confirming its status as the most expensive work ever created by a living artist.
+Recognized by leading institutions such as MoMA, the Whitney Museum, the Guggenheim, the Tate, and the Centre Pompidou, Jeff Koons has been the subject of major exhibitions, including a retrospective at the Whitney (2014) that traveled to the Centre Pompidou and the Guggenheim Bilbao.
+His accolades match his cultural impact: he was appointed Officer of the National Order of the Legion of Honor by President Jacques Chirac, honored by the U.S. Department of State, and served as the first artist-in-residence at Columbia University’s Zuckerman Institute.
+In 2019, his sculpture Rabbit set a historic record by selling for $91 million at Christie’s New York, confirming its status as the most expensive work ever created by a living artist.
 Collecting Koons means acquiring much more than a sculpture or a painting: it means owning a cultural icon that defies time and celebrates the transformative power of contemporary art.